 Is it only a matter of time before the high street becomes a ghost town?
 Or will something new rise from the ashes?
 Read on to find out what’s in store for your local high street.

-Displaying store closures/which regions have been impacted the most
+Which regions have been impacted the most by store closures.

 James suggests there are many different elements that play into this decline: